The best places to live in Doha

-Where the trendy live and play, The Pearl-Qatar is a portion of reclaimed land off the Qatar peninsula.
-The presence of high-end apartment buildings with luxury shops and restaurants makes this a sought-after area for high-income expats and Qataris alike.
-Access is made easy by a double lane road in and out.
-Upmarket jetties secure mooring space for large yachts.
+The Pearl-Qatar, where the trendy half lives and plays, is a portion of reclaimed land off the Qatar peninsula.
+The presence of high-end apartment buildings, luxury shops and restaurants makes this a popular area for high-income expats and wealthy Qataris.
+Access is made easy by a double lane road going in and out.
+Upmarket jetties offer secure mooring space for large yachts.

 Just south of Doha, Qatari residents will find the city of Al Wakrah.
-This city offers an escape from the ‘big city’ life in the form of a more relaxed atmosphere along the coast.
+This city offers an escape from the big city in the form of more relaxed coastal living.
 Still, all the amenities and services required by an expat can be found here, including banking, schools, mosques and healthcare facilities.

 Family life in Doha

-In Abu Hamour, there’s a good mix of compound accommodation and free-standing villas, and easy access to most schools makes this area popular for teachers.
-The wholesale market, which includes a fish and animal market, is situated near here and, unfortunately, on hot windy days, a less-than-pleasant smell has been known to permeate the surrounding area.
+In Abu Hamour, there’s a good mix of compound accommodation and free-standing villas, while easy access to most schools makes this area popular for teachers.
+The wholesale market, which includes a fish and animal market, is situated close by.
+Unfortunately, on hot windy days, a less-than-pleasant smell has been known to permeate the surrounding area.

 Al Gharafa is a large area in the city of Al Rayyan, surrounding Doha.
 It has an eclectic mix of free-standing villas, compounds and apartments.
-It is close to most of the major shopping centres and main roads, and affords residents good access to Education City.
+It is close to most of the major shopping centres and main roads and affords residents good access to Education City.
 For this reason, it’s become a popular area among expats who work for government agencies, such as the Qatar Foundation or Qatar University.
-It’s great for families as it is a stone's throw away from Madinat Khalifa North, which is full of schools and preschools, including Compass International School.
+It’s great for families, as it is a stone's throw away from Madinat Khalifa North, which is home to many schools and preschools, including Compass International School.

-Al Sadd is one of Doha’s oldest districts and is filled with families and various malls including Royal Plaza Mall.
-This spot is just outside the more crowded inner city and is well located next to Hamad Medical Centre.
+Al Sadd is one of Doha’s oldest districts and is popular with families.
+This spot is just outside the more crowded inner city, boasts various malls, including Royal Plaza Mall, and is located next to Hamad Medical Centre.

 Shopaholics in Doha

-Musheireb, also written as Mushayrib, is a busy downtown area close to the business district and the main market area, Souq Waqif.
-An older area with many dated apartment buildings and aged flats, it’s characterised by narrow roads and small shops, and claims high foot and vehicle traffic.
+Musheireb, also written as Mushayrib, is a busy downtown area close to the business district and the main market area of Souq Waqif.
+An older neighbourhood with many dated apartment buildings and aged flats, Musheireb is characterised by narrow roads and small shops, and claims high foot and vehicle traffic.

 Neighbouring Mushaireb, Al Jasra is in the heart of Doha.
-Filled with the energy of Souq Waqif, Doha’s largest market, Al Jasra offers walks along the Corniche and accommodation with a view, usually suited for short-term stays in hotels.
+Filled with the energy of Souq Waqif, Doha’s largest market, Al Jasra offers walks along the Corniche and accommodation with a view.

 Sports fans in Doha

 Duhail is a quiet area far from the hustle and bustle of the traffic-filled Doha centre.
 Its proximity to major highways and newer free-standing villas makes this a popular area for people working in Ras Laffan.
-Duhail meets the needs of a variety of expats, given its well-designed sport’s club and nearby Qatar University.
+It’s also home to a popular sports club and close to Qatar University.

-Nestled in between the municipalities of Doha and Al Rayyan, Al Waab is an aesthetically pleasing area, being close to Aspire Park and the popular Villagio Mall.
-Though Al Waab is further from the Doha Corniche, Aspire Park provides a perfect outdoors environment for walking and jogging, or a simple picnic.
-All Waab also boasts easy access to most of the major routes.
-Both modern family compound accommodation and well-maintained free-standing villas are found here.
-Traffic is sporadic depending on school times and events held at the Aspire Park sports dome.
+Nestled between the municipalities of Doha and Al Rayyan, Al Waab is close to Aspire Park and the popular Villagio Mall, and offers easy access to most major routes.
+Though Al Waab is further from the Doha Corniche, Aspire Park provides a perfect outdoor environment for walking and jogging, or a simple picnic.
+The area consists of modern, family compounds and well-maintained free-standing villas.
+Traffic is sporadic, depending on school times and events held at the Aspire Park sports dome.

 Further north of Doha along the coast, Lusail is a city in the making.
-While public transport links to Lusail are still developing, the city, just north of Doha, offers luxurious accommodation options as well as amenities.
-Football fans can enjoy staying close to Lusail Stadium, which is planned for the FIFA World Cup in 2022.
-Qatar is a small country and so driving between cities, such as Lusail and Doha, makes for a short commute.
+While public transport links to Lusail are still developing, the city offers luxurious accommodation and amenities.
+Qatar is a small country, so driving between cities such as Lusail and Doha makes for a short commute.

 Photo credits: The Pearl by Elissar Haidar; Msheireb Mosque by Rowen Smith; and The Pearl-Qatar by Deepak Siva.
 All sourced from Unsplash.